Vidzhel/Bluro/README.md

 404 **Not Found** - The user is able to communicate with the server but it is unable to locate the requested file or resource.

 500 **Internal Server Error** - Server cannot process the request for an unknown reason.

+### Start

+To start bluro cms you need to provide some config parameters.
+You can do it ether by passing into config.json in the root of the bluro_cms directory or by specifying environment variable.
+I'd recommend set sensitive data as an environment variable.

+Environment variables:

+-   secret - string that will be used to generate and validate JWT (JS Website Tokens)